-By the way it was some cold the day we went out hunting.
+By the way, it was some cold the day we went out hunting.
 Croatia was having what they called a “Bura“.
-It’s a very strong cold wind , at times with rain that blows from the northeast onto the Adriatic region.
+It’s a very strong cold wind, at times with rain that blows from the northeast onto the Adriatic region.
 We definitely experienced it that day!
 Luckily I still had my warm headband in my suitcase.

 Oprtalj was the last little hilltop town we visited.
-Compared to the others, Oprtalj seem to be more colourful.
+Compared to the others, Oprtalj seems to be more colourful.
 This little place was quite interesting.
 It felt like we had stepped back in time.
 It was strange because sometimes we’d say “does anyone actually live here” but then you would actually see signs of life, like children attending school and artists working out of little studios.

 Many houses are abandoned which gives the town a strange eerie feel to it, but then again it adds to its charm.
 Time appears to be standing still here.

-What was strange as well is that when we were walking around it felt as though this could be the setting for a movie…and then as we were leaving we actually saw a group of cameraman arriving and a film production setting up, so yes, it must be the perfect setting for a movie!
+What was strange as well is that when we were walking around it felt as though this could be the setting for a movie…and then as we were leaving we actually saw a group of cameraman arriving and a film production were setting up, so yes, it must be the perfect setting for a movie!